TECHOUS/techous.github.io/README.md

 # techous.github.io
-The official site for "TechOus" organization
+The official site for "TechOUs" organization